leon-domingo/mydict/README.md

 ## Examples

-Let's give it a try
+Let's give it a try.

 ```python
 d = MyDict()